Nevada Health Insurance: 2022 Coverage Guide

 If you live in Nevada and are shopping for health insurance, it’s good to know that you have some options.
 This is why it’s important that you compare rates before you buy.
 Whether you’re shopping for an individual plan or you’re buying coverage for a family, you can get the coverage you need at the best prices by filling out a brief form.
 However, do keep in mind that time is limited.
-You may only enroll in a health plan during open enrollment, unless you are eligible for the Special Enrollment Period due to a qualifying event.
+You may only enroll in a health plan during open enrollment, which runs through August 15, 2021 and opens again in November.
+You can only buy during open enrollment, unless you are eligible for the Special Enrollment Period due to a qualifying event.

 When Is Open Enrollment in Nevada?